Out & about

 Meta House is another venue that supports the city’s artists, with constantly changing exhibitions adorning its walls.
 It also screens free documentaries on both Cambodian and international issues in the afternoons and evenings.
 But if all you want to do is enjoy a nice film (or a few) on a big screen in the comfort of an air conditioned room, get yourself to one of the three locations of The Flicks Community Movie House.
 Pay just $3.50 and you get a pass to enjoy as many movies being screened that day as you like.
 The iconic film ‘The Killing Fields’, about journalists in Cambodia during the Khmer Rouge regime, is shown every Tuesday, Thursday and Saturday at 7pm at the St.136 address.

 Co-founded by Cambodian filmmaker Rithy Panh (who worked with Angelina Jolie on ‘First They Killed My Father’), the Bophana Center collects images and sound archives related to Cambodia and gives the general public free access to this unique heritage.
-The center also trains youngsters in the fields of cinema, audiovisual and new media.
+The centre also trains youngsters in the fields of cinema, audiovisual and new media.

-If you like the feel of cold steel and need to let one off now and again, then get along to Phnom Penh Shooting Range.
+If you like the feel of cold steel and need to let one off now and again, then get along to Phnom Penh Shooting Club.
 They have a range of guns and other weapons for you to try on their range, while following only the strictest safety protocols.